 There are dangers with having highly complex code.
 You run the risk of increased code defects, increased time fixing bugs, and unreliable testing.

 Robert C. Martin pointed out that "the ratio of time spent reading versus writing is well over 10 to 1."
 You don't want to increase the reading side of the ratio any further by producing unnecessarily complex code.
 Decrease unnecessary complexity, and you will decrease the time to production.

 How Does This Keep Happening?

 As Brandon Pearman points out, a codebase can become more complex through no fault of a single developer on their own.
-Each dev comes in each day and just adds their simple, efficient line of code to the codebase.
-But over the lifespan of the project, every developer coming in every day adds up.
-It’s the compound effect!
+Each dev comes in each day and adds their simple, efficient line of code to the codebase.
+But over the project's lifespan, every developer coming in every day adds up.
+It's the compound effect!